fedelemantuano/udemy-ansible-certification/Exercise_3.md

 - Make a role that install and configure `firewalld`.
 The role should enable service and open a ports list.
 Set as default port 80/TCP.
   If you want, you can see the [linux-system-roles-firewall](https://github.com/linux-system-roles/firewall) implementation.

-- Make a playbook that uses the `firewalld` role and opens port 80/TCP.
+- Make a playbook that uses the `firewall` role and opens port 80/TCP.
 Then install web server Apache and adds the file `/var/www/html/index.html`.
   This file should have a line with hostname and IP address of eth1:

   _This is web1.ansible.loc server on ip address 192.168.33.10_